php-fig/fig-standards/proposed/resource-location.md

 Implementations of this PSR MUST support the scheme "classpath".
 The URI path MUST then begin with a slash ("/"), followed by a top-level path segment (the *vendor namespace*), which MUST be followed by zero or more sub-path segments.
+Implementations MAY choose not to validate this rule.

 > Valid examples:
 >